 After Thunderbird crashes, the Mozilla Crash Reporter window should be displayed.
 The crash has not been submitted to Mozilla until you click Quit or Restart.
-And the information in this window is not helpful to developers; to help developers you must submit the crash report.
-It is also helpful to provide your crash report ID in your postings, and submit a bug report if one does not already exist.
+To help developers you must submit the crash report.
+It is helpful to submit all your crashes, with an email address so developers can reach you if needed.
+Also, provide your crash report ID in your support and bug postings.

 Tell Mozilla about this crash so they can fix it: If this box is checked, the Mozilla Crash Reporter will send crash data to Mozilla.
 Uncheck this box if you don't want to send the report.

-Add a comment: Use this box to provide information to help developers find the cause of the crash.
-Please write what you were doing when Thunderbird crashed.
-Note: the comments you provide can be read by anyone.
+Add a comment: Use this box to write details about what you were doing when Thunderbird crashed.
+Note: the comments you provide are public and can be read by anyone.

 Enter your email address here: The email address to be used if you chose above to help our development staff get information and reproduce this crash.

-Quit Thunderbird: Close the dialog and don't start Thunderbird.
+Quit Thunderbird: Submit the crash report and close the dialog, but don't start Thunderbird.

-Restart Thunderbird: Close the dialog and start Thunderbird.
+Restart Thunderbird: Submit the crash report and close the dialog, and start Thunderbird.